sooryu22/documentcloud-bad-redactions-addon/README.md

-# DocumentCloud Add-On Example
+# DocumentCloud Add-On — Identify Bad Redactions

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This DocumentCloud Add-On allows you to select multiple documents or projects, returning csv files contraining the page numbers, bounding boxes and the text.

 ## Files